Uniswap/sybil-interface/README.md

 2. Change `REACT_APP_NETWORK_ID` to `"{YOUR_NETWORK_ID}"`
 3. Change `REACT_APP_NETWORK_URL` to e.g. `"https://{YOUR_NETWORK_ID}.infura.io/v3/{YOUR_INFURA_KEY}"`

-Note that the interface only works on mainnet to limit the amount of required data soures for goverance systems.
+Note that the interface only works on mainnet to limit the amount of required data sources for governance systems.

 ## Contributions